jeremytammik/tbc/a/2020_net_core_webinar.md

 ### .NET Core Webinar, EOY

-Let's end this year with two notes on parameters and a reminder of the upcoming shift to .NET Core:
+Let's end this year with some notes on parameters and a reminder of the upcoming shift to .NET Core:

 - [.NET Core migration webinar](#2)
 - [Adding a parameter with a specific GUID](#3)